Data breaches in India: Aadhar data breach

-In early 2018, Indian government's identification database Aadhar (similar to SSN) was reported to be leaking information on every registered Indian citizens including names, bank details and other private information like biometric data.
+In early 2018, Indian government's identification database Aadhaar (similar to SSN) was reported to be leaking information on every registered Indian citizens including names, bank details and other private information like biometric data.
 Managed by Unique Identification Authority of India (UIDAI), Aadhar is a unique identification number obtained by over 1.1 billion residents or passport holders of India based on their biometric and demographic data.
 The data leak was first revealed after anonymous sellers over WhatsApp provided unrestricted access to the Aadhar database for nominal costs.
 The Tribune, an Indian newspaper reported that over 100,000 ex-employees of the Ministry of Electronics and Information Technology continued to have free access to the UIDAI system and therefore, the Aadhar database.
 Another data leak was found in the following months wherein a state-owned utility company Indane's (LPG) unprotected system allowed anyone to access private information on all Aadhaar holders.
 The company had unlimited access to the Aadhar database to verify user accounts and an unprotected API endpoint through the company's system allowed unauthorized queries to the database for potentially all Aadhar holders.
 Not just indirectly, Aadhar information of over 130 million citizens was breached through state government websites as over 200 government websites erroneously made the database public.
-The UIDAI has unequivocally denied any data breach in the Aadhar database even though many of the unsecure endpoints and government websites with unauthorized data access were put offline after the reports.
+The UIDAI has unequivocally denied any data breach in the Aadhar database even though many of the insecure endpoints and government websites with unauthorized data access were put offline after the reports.
 UIDAI also filed a case against The Tribune under Sections 419, 420, 468 and 471 of the Indian Penal Code (IPC) alleging false reporting.
 The WEF Global Risk Report deemed the Aadhar breach as the largest data breach in the world.